FrozenQash/Tradingsproject/README.md

-# This is the official repository for the waverider-bot, created by WaveRider(tm).
-The wave-rider bot is currently in alpha/concept stadium.
+# This is the official repository for the waverider tradingsbot, created by WaveRider(tm).
+The waverider tradingsbot is currently in alpha/concept stadium.

 A few python/R/C++ scripts will be given for public here:
 - Python script for fetching twitter and exchange data.